Smoke3785/console.mog/README.md

   - Or implicit `console.log({keyOne: "string", keyTwo: 5, keyThree: [1,2,3]})`
 - `console.directory()`?? - https://github.com/athityakumar/colorls#readme
 - `console.styledTable()` more control over neat looking console.
+- console.hr should accept a string that can be centered.